Ricotta Cookies Recipe

 Notes

-• Add them into an airtight container.
+Add your cooled cookies to an airtight container.
 If they’re a bit on the softer side, you can layer them between sheets of parchment paper to keep them from sticking together.

-• Store your container at room temperature for up to a week.
+Store your container at room temperature for up to 4 days.

-• These can last a couple of months, wrap them up well and freeze them.
-Just remember to let them thaw at room temperature when you’re ready for a cookie fix.
+Yep for sure boos!
+They will last a few months this way if you wrap them well in plastic wrap.
+Just remember to let them thaw at room temp when you’re ready for a cookie fix.

 Nutrition